 THE LATEST research from media panel TRP Surveys shows 5.2 million adults watched the return of The Grand Tour in the UK – an increase of 42% on last year’s launch.
-3.7 million viewers tuned-in to the much-hyped premiere last November but season two – which launched just before Christmas to far less fanfare – has nevertheless easily overtaken its debut series.
+3.7 million viewers tuned-in to the much-hyped premiere in November 2016 but season two – which launched just before Christmas to far less fanfare – has nevertheless easily overtaken its debut series.

 TRP Research had another fantastic year of fundraising where we raised over £2000 for Mind in 2017.
 Cricket was played, cakes were baked and raffles and quizzes were won.
 The new year brings a new Charity of the Year so before Christmas, everyone at TRP Research was invited to vote for a charity that they wished to support in the upcoming year.
 This year TRP Research will be supporting Children’s Hospice South West as our Charity of the Year 2018.